Pylons/pyramid/docs/narr/project.rst

 ``pylons_minimal``
-  URL mapping via :term:`URL dispatch` and Pylons-style view handlers, minimal setup.
+  URL mapping via :term:`URL dispatch` and Pylons-style view handlers, minimal setup, uses ``pyramid_beaker`` as a sessioning implementation.

 ``pylons_basic``
-  URL mapping via :term:`URL dispatch` and Pylons-style view handlers, and some extra functionality.
+  URL mapping via :term:`URL dispatch` and Pylons-style view handlers, and some extra functionality, uses ``pyramid_beaker`` as a sessioning implementation.

 ``pylons_sqla``
-  URL mapping via :term:`URL dispatch` and Pylons-style view handlers, some extra functionality, and SQLAlchemy set up.
+  URL mapping via :term:`URL dispatch` and Pylons-style view handlers, some extra functionality, and SQLAlchemy set up, uses ``pyramid_beaker`` as a sessioning implementation.

 Each paster template makes the assumption that you want your code to live in a Python :term:`package`.
 Even if your application is extremely simple, it